Icinga/icinga2/doc/06-distributed-monitoring.md

 ### Windows Client and NSClient++ <a id="distributed-monitoring-windows-nscp"></a>

-There are two methods available for querying NSClient++:
+There are three methods available for querying NSClient++:

 * Query the [HTTP API](06-distributed-monitoring.md#distributed-monitoring-windows-nscp-check-api) locally or remotely (requires a running NSClient++ service)
+* Query the [NRPE Server](06-distributed-monitoring.md#distributed-monitoring-windows-nscp-check-nrpe) locally (requires a running NSClient++ service)
 * Run a [local CLI check](06-distributed-monitoring.md#distributed-monitoring-windows-nscp-check-local) (does not require NSClient++ as a service)

-Both methods have their advantages and disadvantages.
+These methods have their advantages and disadvantages.
 One thing to
-note: If you rely on performance counter delta calculations such as CPU utilization, please use the HTTP API instead of the CLI sample call.
+note: If you rely on performance counter delta calculations such as CPU utilization, please use the HTTP API or the NRPE Server instead of the CLI sample call.

 #### NSCLient++ with check_nscp_api <a id="distributed-monitoring-windows-nscp-check-api"></a>